wearefine/maximus/README.md

 # Maximus

-A warrior for the [Colosseum](https://bitbucket.org/wearefine/colosseum).
+A command-line warrior for the [Colosseum](https://bitbucket.org/wearefine/colosseum).

 Plays nice with Middleman and Rails.